-4. No contract or project shall be deliberately or artificially divided into a number of separate contracts in order to avoid the obligations set out in these Standing Orders, or any statute or the EU Directive but this shall be without prejudice to the suitability to divide large contracts into separate lots where appropriate to do so in accordance with applicable EU directives.
+4. No contract or project shall be deliberately or artificially divided into a number of separate contracts in order to avoid the obligations set out in these Standing Orders, or any statute or the EU Directive (insofar as it remain applicable to such processes) but this shall be without prejudice to the suitability to divide large contracts into separate lots where appropriate to do so in accordance with applicable procurement legislation and guidance.

 - 5. Competition shall be encouraged from potential providers in relation to the supply of goods, services, building works, etc. - 6.
-Every contract concluded shall also comply with: - a) the EU Treaty; - b) any relevant Directives of the EU for the time being in force in the United Kingdom including any requirement for aggregation; - c) any laws of the United Kingdom including any Act of Parliament requiring the letting of contracts by competitive tendering or relating to Best Value; and - d) the requirement of the Code of Practice for Local Authorities on Data Transparency to publish copies of contracts and tenders to businesses and to the voluntary community and social enterprise sector on the website. - 7.
-Where any European law or the laws of England and Wales conflicts with these Standing Orders, then that law shall take precedence. - 8.
+Every contract concluded shall also comply with: - any laws of the United Kingdom including any Act of Parliament requiring the letting of contracts by competitive tendering or relating to Best Value or Social Value; - b) The WTO's Agreement on Government Procurement (GPA); - c) any relevant Directives of the EU for the time being in force in the United Kingdom including any requirement for aggregation; - d) the requirement of the Code of Practice for Local Authorities on Data Transparency to publish copies of contracts and tenders to businesses and to the voluntary community and social enterprise sector on the website. - 7.
+Where any laws of England and Wales (or European laws insofar as they are applicable) conflicts with these Standing Orders, then that law shall take precedence. - 8.
 These Standing Orders will not apply in the following instances: - Grants issued and commissioning arrangements entered into by the PCC - Contracts for the sale and purchase of land and property - Contracts of employment. - Contracts for treasury management, the investment or sale of monies or securities. - The engagement of costs draughtsmen or expert witnesses within or in contemplation of legal proceedings. - 9.
 In addition to adhering to the above, any person who is engaged in any activities or processes leading to the award of a contract or in its subsequent delivery, shall: - a) show no undue favour to or discriminate against any contractor or potential contractor; - b) carry out their work in accordance with the highest standards of propriety and proper practice (including respecting the confidentiality of commercial information); - c) not breach the requirements of any policies relating to gifts and gratuities, hospitality, discounts, travel and other potential conflicts of interest. - 10.
 These Standing Orders shall apply, irrespective of whether the contract is financed with monies provided by the Commissioner or any other person or body (e.g. grants from local councils, Welsh Government, central government and other partnership monies).